ibm-cloud-docs/vmwaresolutions/services/veeam_ordering_licenses.md

 2. Scroll down to the **Veeam licenses** table and click **Provision new**.
 3. Specify the resource group.

-   If **No resource group available** is displayed in this field, contact the account owner to be assigned an Editor or Administrator role on a resource group in the account because you currently do not have the permission to add the instance to any resource group in this account.
-For more information, see [IAM access](/docs/iam?topic=iam-userroles#platformroles).
+   If **No resource group available** is displayed in this field, you currently do not have the permission to add the instance to any resource group in this account.
+Contact the account owner to be assigned an Editor or Administrator role on a resource group in the account.
+For more information, see [IAM access](/docs/account?topic=account-userroles).
    {:note}

 4. Specify a new license name or use the default name **veeam-_xx_** where _xx_ represents two randomly generated alphabetic characters.